sttp/Specification/Output/README.md

 BufferValue;
 ```

+> :construction: Some tests need to be run to determine if 64-bytes of variable string / buffer data is an effective use of space and provides optimal performance in data point packets.
+This target size may need to be an adjustable parameter in initial STTP implementations.

-### Data Point Timestamp Types
+## Data Point Timestamp

-The timestamp format defined by STTP is defined to accommodate foreseeable use cases and defined requirements for representations of time, including elapsed time spans and indication of a leap-second in progress.
+The timestamp format for STTP is defined to accommodate foreseeable use cases and requirements for representations of time and elapsed time spans.
+The following defines the binary format of a `Timestamp` structure which consists of epoch based whole seconds and any fraction of a second.
+The timestamp fraction also includes a bit for indication of a leap-second in progress.

 ```C
 enum {